-- Devices: Select which operating system, connection type, and carrier that you want to target.
+- Devices: Select which operating system, connection type, and carrier you want to target.

 With these details set, you’re now ready to start designing your ad!

-- Top Snap only: video that doesn’t include an attachment
+- Top Snap only: a video that doesn’t include an attachment

 - Web view: an attachment to drive traffic to your website